 How can the index help you?

-If we find the names you are looking for, you can can ask for copies of records that mention the name or view the records in the research centre where they are held.
+If we find the names you are looking for, you can ask for copies of records that mention the name or view the records in the research centre where they are held.

 Sometimes the files you read may contain distressing or offensive information.
 They were created by government officials many years ago and were written in the insensitive language of the day.

-What information do we need to search the index?
+Information we need to search the index

 The more information you can give us, the easier it is to find your family stories in the files.